Tunbridge Wells services

 Since the closure in 2012, several plans have been made to make use of the pub.
 In 2013, there were two plans: one to adapt the pub to become a drive thru, and the other to demolish it and replace it with a two-storey McDonald's drive thru.
 Part of the building was demolished in April 2014.

-In May 2014 the pub became a Grade II listed building.
+The pub became a Grade II listed building in May 2014.

 |Chimes (23 miles)|